quixotic120/MFMarlin/README.md

 **in this configuration software endstops are turned off; as a result you will be able to crash the head very easily if you manually move the print head or incorrectly set offsets.
 If you do not want it to act this way edit line 404 of configuration.h to be true instead of false**

 newest changes: speed has been changed because I changed my stepper drivers.
-I blew out the stepsticks that came with it because I am dumb and replaced with DRV8825 - trying out 1/32nd stepping for now
+I blew out the stepsticks that came with it because I am dumb and replaced with DRV8825 - trying out 1/32nd stepping for now.
+Added in second extruder but recently picked up a diamond hotend - added experimental support for CMY color mixing.
+Untested.

 added a ferrite core to the servo signal line and powered with a 7805 rather than using the arduino.
 Jitter is improved quite a bit but still present unfortunately.
 Considering building a [noise trap](http://www.sentex.ca/~mec1995/gadgets/noiserx.htm) because I found a hex-schmitt IC in my parts bin; also might add caps to the power and signal lines (see arduino_servo_filters.jpg)